-In this article we will show you, How to transfer SQL Server table Structures without data from one Database to another Database using Transfer SQL Server Objects task.
-If you want to transfer SQL Server tables with data then, Please refer Transfer SQL Server Tables with Data in SSIS article.
+In this article, we will show you how to transfer SQL Server table Structures in SSIS without data from one Database to another Database using the Transfer SQL Server Objects task.
+If you want to transfer SQL Server tables with data, please refer to the Transfer Tables with Data article.

-Transfer SQL Server Table Structures Using Transfer SQL Server Objects Task in SSIS
+Transfer Table Structures Using Transfer SQL Server Objects Task in SSIS

-If you observe the below screenshot, We have one Empty Database (TRANSFERDBTASKS).
-In this example, we are going to transfer few tables without data from [Adventure Works DW 2014] database to [TRANSFER DB TASKS] Database using the Transfer SQL Server Object Task in SSIS.
+If you observe the below screenshot, we have one Empty Database (TRANSFERDBTASKS).
+In this example, we will transfer a few tables without data from the [Adventure Works DW 2014] database to the [TRANSFER DB TASKS] Database using the Transfer SQL Server Object Task in SSIS.

 STEP 1: Open BIDS and Drag and drop the Transfer SQL Server Objects Task from the toolbox to control flow.